 Dealing with debt

-Up to 8.3 million people in the UK struggle with debt, so if you’re hoping to buy a home but need to get your finances in order first, you’re not alone.
+Nearly 27 million adults in the UK have overhanging debts, that more than half of them, so if you’re hoping to buy a home but need to get your finances in order first, you’re not alone.

 A mortgage is one of the biggest debts you can take out, so mortgage lenders are not likely to want to lend you more money if you already owe a significant amount.